RDHPCS Cloud Computing

 Parallel Works User Guide

-NOAA Cloud Computing uses the Parallel Works computing platform to allow users to manage their cloud computing resources across Amazon Web Services (AWS), Google Compute Platform (GCP), and Microsoft Azure Cloud Computing Services (Azure) via a customized for NOAA RDHPCS Portal.
+NOAA Cloud Computing uses the Parallel Works computing platform to allow users to manage their cloud computing resources across Amazon Web Services (AWS), Google Compute Platform (GCP), and Microsoft Azure Cloud Computing Services (Azure) via the NOAA RDHPCS Portal, customized for NOAA.
 The Parallel Works User Guide is their standard documentation.
 NOAA users will find minor differences, for example, the login authentication, and project allocation, between the standard and customized applications.

 We recommend the Parallel Works User Guide for comprehensive information about the product.
-Users should click the FAQ link located on the sidebar to learn about the NOAA RDHPCS-specific topics.
+Users can review the Frequently Asked Questions section below to learn about the NOAA RDHPCS-specific topics.

 NOAA’s Parallel Works Portal

-Access to the NOAA RDHPCS Cloud Computing envrironment is through the NOAA RDHPCS Portal located at https://noaa.parallel.works, and uses the RSA Token authentication method.
+Access to the NOAA RDHPCS Cloud Computing environment is through the Parallel Works NOAA Portal and uses the RSA Token authentication method.

 Workflow